montblanc18/persephonep/README.md

-# Persephone
+# PersephoneP
-Persephone is a web browser based on Python and PyQt5.
+PersephoneP is a web browser based on Python and PyQt5.

 # Install
 Please ```git clone``` or download.